Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Bounce rates and reasons for bounces.

-By acting on this data, senders keep their reputation positive and their email deliverability strong.
+By acting on this data, senders maintain a positive reputation and ensure strong email deliverability.

 Adopting Email Best Practices for Consistent Deliverability